-- Include a completed Plant Tissue Submittal Form with your samples.
+- Include a completed Corn and Soybean Plant Submittal Form or Plant Tissue Submittal Form (for all other crops) with your samples.
 Complete the form as thoroughly as possible to ensure that your report is accurate.
 Be sure to indicate the plant type and growth stage on the submittal form.

 - Pack the samples loosely into a box, and ship them to the lab as soon as possible.
 It is generally best to ship the samples so that they arrive at the lab within 2 days (samples shipped via UPS Ground generally arrive within two days when shipped from anywhere in the Great Lakes region).
 It is best to ship samples Monday-Wednesday, to reduce the possibility of samples being in transit over the weekend.